 The reason for having a dry and uncomfortable mouth during your CPAP therapy is that air is escaping from your mouth.
 Similar to the issue of dry or blocked noses, the problem of dry mouth can be solved by optimizing the machine's humidity level.

 If you feel dryness in your mouth, just increase the humidity level.
-You can also use a chin strap if you use a nasal mask or nasal pillow CPAP mask to keep your mouth closed or try using a full face mask.
+You can also use a chin strap if you use a nasal mask or a nasal pillow CPAP mask to keep your mouth closed, or try using a full face mask.
 This will prevent the air from escaping through the corners of your lips.
 So you will be able to have comfortable CPAP therapy.

 7. The air pressure in my mask feels very high

-If you feel like you are getting too much air (high air pressure) then you need to adjust the air pressure settings.
+If you feel like you are getting too much air (high air pressure), then you need to adjust the air pressure settings.
 Although the ResMed AirSense 10 sports an AutoRamp setting, you should always adjust the pressure according to your specific needs.

-Enable the expiratory pressure relief (EPR) option to lower the air pressure making exhalation easier.
+Enable the expiratory pressure relief (EPR) option to lower the air pressure, making exhalation easier.

 8. The air pressure in my mask seems extremely low